CristianGivan/FO/src/main/java/com/app/FO/doc/md/Classes/Task.md

 - Tasks have a subject where is a short description of the task
 - Tasks have a topic where more details about it are present
 - When a task is created also the topic is crated
-- TaskWork should be the work you apply to task
+- Work should be the work you apply to task
-  - TaskWork has topic where specified the work done
+  - Work has topic where specified the work done

 # ToDo